Wilkes County, North Carolina

-Wilkes County is a county located in the US state of North Carolina.
+Wilkes County is a county located in the U.S. state of North Carolina.
 It is a part of the state's western mountain region.
-As of the 2020 census the population was 65,969, in 2010 the census listed the population at 69,340.
-Its county seat is Wilkesboro, and its largest town is North Wilkesboro.
-Wilkes County comprises the North Wilkesboro, NC, Micropolitan Statistical Area.
+The population was 65,969 at the 2020 census.
+Its county seat is Wilkesboro, and its largest community is North Wilkesboro.
+Wilkes County comprises the North Wilkesboro, NC Micropolitan Statistical Area.

 History

 The county was formed from parts of Surry County and Washington District (now Washington County, Tennessee) on April 20, 1778, by an act of the North Carolina General Assembly of 1778.
 The first session of the county court was held in John Brown's house near what is today Brown's Ford.
 The act creating the county became effective on February 15, 1778, and the county celebrates its anniversary on February 15.
-Wilkes County was named for the English political radical John Wilkes, who lost his position as Lord Mayor of the City of London due to his support for the colonists during the American Revolution.
+Wilkes County was named for the English political radical John Wilkes, who was Lord Mayor of the City of London and gave support for the rebels during the American Revolution.

 In 1799, the northern and western parts of Wilkes County became Ashe County.
 In 1841, parts of Wilkes County and Burke County were combined to form Caldwell County.
 In 1847, another part of Wilkes County was combined with parts of Caldwell County and Iredell County to become Alexander County.
 In 1849, additional parts of Wilkes County and Caldwell County were combined with parts of Ashe County and Yancey County to form Watauga County.
 Numerous boundary adjustments were made thereafter, but none resulted in new counties.